Updated on: 2/18/2019

-And as exciting as it can be to fly through the air on a BMX bike or skateboard, the inherent risk of suffering serious personal injury during extreme sports is very high.
+And as exciting as it can be to fly through the air on a BMX bike or skateboard, the inherent risk of a child being injured during extreme sports is very high.
 In fact:

 - Injuries from skateboarding send an estimated 50,000 people to the hospital each year in the U.S.

 - Nearly 60 percent of all skateboard injuries in the United States involve children under the age of 15.

 - More than 150,000 people suffered injuries that required an emergency room visit from snowboarding and skiing in 2007.

 - Almost 25,000 people under the age of 19 are injured in motocross-related accidents each year in the United States.